Minneapolis–Saint Paul: Economy

-The Minneapolis–Saint Paul area is home to 24 Fortune 1000 headquarters.
-The 2022 rankings are:
+The Minneapolis–Saint Paul area is home to 23 Fortune 1000 headquarters.
+The 2025 rankings are:

-Private companies headquartered in the Twin Cities area include Cargill, the country's largest private company, Carlson, Radisson Hotel Group, Holiday Stationstores, and Andersen.
+Private companies headquartered in the Twin Cities area include Cargill, the country's largest private company, Carlson, Holiday Stationstores, and Andersen.
 Foreign companies with U.S. headquarters in the Twin Cities include Aimia, Allianz Life, Canadian Pacific, Coloplast, Medtronic, Pearson VUE and Pentair.

 The Twin Cities' economy is the nation's 13th-largest and ranks second in the Midwest after Chicago.
 The Minneapolis–Saint Paul area is also North America's second-largest medical device manufacturing center and the fourth-largest U.S. banking center, based on total assets of banks headquartered in the area, after New York, San Francisco, and Charlotte.

 The Federal Reserve Bank of Minneapolis covers the 9th District of the Federal Reserve System, which is made up of Minnesota, Montana, North and South Dakota, northwestern Wisconsin, and the Upper Peninsula of Michigan.
 Its geographical territory is the third-largest of the 12 Federal Reserve banks.